 BEDROOM 4 / STUDY 11' 11" x 9' 9" (3.63m x 2.97m) A double bedroom currently used as a home office.
 There is a mullioned window to the rear with oak lintel over and ceiling spotlights.

 SITTING ROOM 19' 3 max" x 17' 5" (5.87m x 5.31m) A substantial reception room enjoying an abundance of natural light courtesy of the glazed former barn opening with stone reveals and a large oak lintel above, two banks of mullioned windows to the side providing moorland views, and another window to the front.
 There is a corner chimney breast housing an oil-fired stove resting on a stone hearth.
 The room is finished with an under-floor heated Chinese slate tiled floor, and is open to a high roof pitch with a magnificent sweeping oak staircase rising to the mezzanine level above.

 MEZZANINE ROOM 19' 5" x 16' 2" (5.92m x 4.93m) The Oak staircase with matching balustrading, handrail and newel posts continues along, creating a gallery overlooking the sitting room.
 This substantial mezzanine is currently used as an occasional bedroom but could be utilised for a variety of purposes, possibly a library, music gallery or hobby room.
 There are exposed roof timbers, and a high-level feature arched window.

 TECH The property benefits from a remotely monitored alarm and smoke detection system.
+A Honeywell Evohome smart heating and water system is also in place and can be controlled remotely.
 There is widespread Ethernet cabling, and a wired-in, integrated Hi-Fi system.